 Electric Pressure vs Petrol Pressure Washer For Cars?

-The two type of pressure washers you can get are electric or petrol.
+The two types of pressure washers you can get are electric or petrol.

 But which one is better for cleaning your car?